 Pregnancy can be cruel.
-When you’re at your most swollen, bloated, and exhausted, sleep proves frustratingly elusive.
+Just when you are at your most swollen, bloated, and exhausted, sleep proves frustratingly elusive.
 Every night, you toss and turn, trying to find a comfortable position, your back aching, and your belly pressing down on your bladder.
-Just as you finally start to drift off, you realize you need to pee.
+And then, as you finally start to drift off, you realize you need to pee.

-The current alleged basis of this advice is the three studies that have linked back sleeping with late stillbirth (pregnancy loss after 28 weeks).
+This advice stems three studies that have linked back sleeping with late stillbirth (pregnancy loss after 28 weeks).
 (Interestingly these warnings predated the three studies, so they are not exactly the reason women are told to avoid back sleeping)

 I described the first two studies, one conducted in Ghana, the other in New Zealand, in an earlier post, and concluded that not only did they provide no reason for alarm, they certainly do not justify blanket advice again back sleeping.